 Travel Documents

-In most cases, the only form of ID required is a valid passport.
+Usually, the only form of ID required is a valid passport.
 And if you’re an EU citizen, you can also use your national ID card.
-For more information, please reach any of our diplomatic missions and consular offices abroad or visit the Ministry of Foreign Affairs and European Integration of the Republic of Croatia website.
+For more information, please contact any of our diplomatic missions and consular offices abroad or visit the Ministry of Foreign Affairs and European Integration of the Republic of Croatia website.
+Croatian customs regulations are almost entirely in harmony with EU standards.

 Pets